Toxins can occasionally cause chronic liver disease and even cirrhosis if exposure to the toxin is not stopped.

 The doctor must also consider the time of exposure.
 Some forms of chemical liver injury will occur within days to weeks of the exposure; however, sometimes it takes many months of regular ingestion of a drug before liver injury becomes apparent.

+Vitamin deficiencies and toxicities may be considered when your doctor is investigating the possibility of toxic hepatitis.
 Please consult your doctor about the need to monitor your overall vitamin status if you are taking an over-the-counter or prescribed vitamin supplement.

 If an individual has toxic hepatitis, the drug(s) should be immediately discontinued and further exposure to the offending chemical prevented.
 Removal of the offending chemical or drug leads to rapid improvement often within days but sometimes several months may elapse before improvement is noted, even if chronic liver disease has already developed.
 No other specific therapy is needed.